asyncapi/website/pages/docs/tutorials/kafka/managing-schemas-using-schema-registry.md

 Replace {url} with the url from the previous step.

 ## Summary
+In this tutorial you’ve gained insights about managing Avro schemas using a centralized schema registry that enables you to share schemas across multiple applications.
+It is important to note that this approach is valid for various other schema types.

 ## Next steps
 In the next tutorial, you are going to learn about Kafka bindings.